MustafaPitt/cs1653-2019su-mua31-jat190-tas202/reports/phase4-writeup.md

 # Phase 3 Report

 # brainstorm
-T5 = Message reorder, replay, mod --- idea is to add a submsg to each envelope that has a sequence # and/or a time durration
+T5 = Message reorder, replay, mod --- idea is to add a submsg to each envelope that has a sequence # and/or a time duration
         reorder = for each msg on a line of communication create a random int that will be a counter for that session.
 Send it with each message and increment for each message. replay = already secure (due to DH) mod = hash and sign each message